genkgo/ember-localforage-adapter/README.md

 Ember Data Localforage Adapter
 ================================

-Store your ember application data in localforage.

-Compatible with Ember Data 1.0.beta.6.
+Store your ember application data in [Mozilla's localForage](https://github.com/mozilla/localForage).
+Compatible with Ember Data 1.0.beta.8.

+"localForage is a JavaScript library that improves the offline experience of your web app by using asynchronous storage (via IndexedDB or WebSQL where available) with a simple, localStorage-like API."

+It is support by all major browsers, including mobile.

 Usage
 -----